 Healthcare organizations in the US are way ahead of the curve.
-They’ve been subject to high standards for managing and protecting sensitive patient data since 1996.
+They’ve been subject to high standards for managing and protecting sensitive patient data and patient communication since 1996.
 These standards apply because of the Health Insurance Portability and Accountability Act (HIPAA).

 The stakes are high here.
 Penalties for health organizations that violate HIPAA are no joke and can run as high as $50,000 per day.
 It’s no wonder why we get a lot of questions about whether texting is HIPAA compliant.

 As carriers can review text messages and phones can be lost, you can’t send text messages that include any patient identifiers.
 Thankfully, there are a lot of compliant ways healthcare organizations can use SMS.